 Also, all agencies will be using the Community Trigger as a way of health checking that they are working well together, that they are sharing the right information effectively and addressing root causes of anti-social behaviour.

 In order to start the Community Trigger process and a subsequent case review, the following thresholds have been set.

 The test that needs to be met is:

 The law sets out what will be considered a 'qualifying complaint' for using the Community Trigger.
 The purpose of this is to prevent someone reporting historical incidents of anti-social behaviour in order to use the Community Trigger.
 The legislation sets out the following standards:

 For the purpose of the Community Trigger, anti-social behaviour is said to be behaviour causing harassment, alarm or distress to a member, or members, of the public.
 However, when deciding whether the threshold is met, agencies will consider the cumulative effect of the incidents and consider the harm or potential harm caused to the victim, rather than rigidly deciding whether each incident reached the level of harassment, alarm or distress.

 People can start action through the Community Trigger in the following ways:

-The Community Trigger can be used by any person on behalf of a victim, for example a family member, friend, carer, councillor, Member of Parliament or other professional person.
+The Community Trigger can be used by any person on behalf of a victim, for example, a family member, friend, carer, councillor, Member of Parliament or another professional person.
 This is aimed at making sure that all victims are able to use the Community Trigger.
 However, the victim's consent should be asked for by the person using the Community Trigger on their behalf.